EliAndrewC/l7r/setting/l7r.md

 This is an important running theme about oaths and vows in the world of Rokugan.

-For additional vow examples, there was a Kitsuki magistrate named Tetsu from the Dragon clan who wanted to help the Moto conquer the city of Medin al Salaat.
+For additional vow examples, there was a Kitsuki magistrate named Tetsu from the Dragon Clan who wanted to help the Moto conquer the city of Medin al Salaat.
 To this end, he swore several vows to various fortunes.
 His vow of devotion was to Saibankan, the fortune of magistrates and judges.
 He also swore vows to Kamoku, the fortune of the west wind, i.e. the wind that comes from the west and blows towards the east, and Jikoju, the fortune of the east wind.

 Saibankan comes first.